 How uncaring teachers would be when they found out kids had no school supplies.
-I knew homeless kids in high school that would rather take a detention for coming to school without the proper school supplies than let on that they didn't have a place to live and that their parents had no money for school supplies.
+I knew homeless kids in high school would rather take a detention for coming to school without the proper school supplies than let on that they didn't have a place to live and that their parents had no money for school supplies.

-My heart broke thinking of the pain in that youth's decision.... the thought of taking a punishment for something they had no control over, to be spared the humiliation of letting people know you were poor.
+My heart broke thinking of the pain in that youth's decision.... the thought of taking a punishment for something they had no control over, to be spared the humiliation of letting people know he was poor.
+I remember high school kids being humiliated by having to carry what little school supplies they had in a plastic grocery bag as they had no backpacks.

 In that moment, with Rebekah held to my breast, I promised myself I would spare those children that humiliation on the first day of school.
-It was on that night in January, 1997 as I put Rebekah to sleep that Kids 4 Kids, Inc. was born.
+It was on that night in January 1997 as I put Rebekah to sleep that Kids 4 Kids, Inc. was born.